Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

 All chemical weed control in Easton must comply with MA Dept Agricultural Resources regulations.
 Commercial applicators require Category 36 (Ornamental & Turf) licensing, which involves passing a certification exam on weed biology and IPM, and completing continuing education for recertification every 3-5 years.
-Applicators must follow federal EPA registration and restricted use pesticide (RUP) handling protocols, develop IPM plans, and conduct environmental impact assessments in coordination with EPA Region 1.
-Professional liability insurance of at least 1M (with 2M aggregate recommended), environmental impairment liability, and workers' compensation are mandatory.
-Detailed application logs, including date, time, weather, product, rates, target species, and effectiveness monitoring, must be maintained, and adverse incidents reported to MDAR.
+Applicators must follow federal EPA registration requirements, maintain detailed application logs, and report adverse incidents.
+Insurance standards include a minimum 1M general liability policy (2M aggregate recommended), environmental impairment liability, and mandatory workers’ compensation.
+Proper record-keeping and adherence to professional standards are essential for legal compliance and environmental stewardship.

 Integrated Weed Management Strategies: Cultural, Manual & Mechanical Controls in Easton